 This magnificent hotel is on Lake Garda in Riva del Garda in Northern Italy.
 Cool and salubrious breezes would stimulate the creativity of any writer.
 Someone make reservations for me here, please.

 (photos courtesy getawaytravelservice)

-I saw these photos on the Weather Channel site and thought I would sure as hell rather be in one of these places right now than DC.
+I saw these photos on the Weather Channel and decided it would be far preferable to be in one of these places than stuck in DC like I am.